John Sears, who helped guide Nixon and Reagan to the White House, dies at 79

 In the meantime, Mr. Sears helped engineer a turnaround in the polls, as Reagan overtook his leading rival, George H.W.
 Bush, in the New Hampshire primary.
 But when the votes were being counted, Mr. Sears was not around to celebrate the victory.

-On the afternoon of the New Hampshire primary, Reagan, his wife Nancy Reagan and former Securities and Exchange Commission chairman William J. Casey summoned Mr. Sears and his two top lieutenants to a meeting and handed them letters, announcing that they had “resigned.”
+On the afternoon of the New Hampshire primary, Reagan, his wife, Nancy, and former Securities and Exchange Commission chairman William J. Casey summoned Mr. Sears and his two top lieutenants to a meeting and handed them letters announcing that they had “resigned.”
 Casey, later named CIA director, took over as campaign manager.

 Reagan went on to claim the nomination, win 44 states in the general election and serve two terms as president.